donn/Swiftlog/README.md

     Result: 999
 ```

-And you're ready to go!
-Use all the Swift files you want past this point by putting them in Swiftlog/.
-On startup, it calls Swiftlog.startup()- so initialize static classes there.

 Your clock should be coming from Verilog, and you should provide update functions as such.

 # Requirements
-You need Swift 3.1-dev installed on your device, which you can get from [Swift.org](https://swift.org/download/#swift-31-development), and set it to work with bash.
-Swift 3.0 might also work, but just hasn't been been tested yet.
+You need Swift 3.1, which you can get from [Swift.org](https://swift.org/download), and add it to the PATH.
+On macOS, that means Xcode and the Xcode commandline tools must be active.

 ## Ubuntu
 Other than Swift, you'll just need Clang and IcarusVerilog.